Hardware status and Substatus OR Install status on CI-classes with Hardware devices

 3) Adopt CSDM Life Cycle Management in a limited fashion, only supporting one-directional synchronization from the legacy fields to the CSDM fields.
 Do not allow users to directly set the CSDM Life Cycle stage/status on Assets or CIs.
 It will break stuff and make your synchronization problems worse.
 But do consider allowing your CSDM Life Cycle stages to be synchronized from your legacy fields, and consider creating status-based reports or business rules based upon the CSDM Lifecycle once you confirm that the synchronization is working properly.
 (UPDATE: life cycle synchronization is not supported after Xanadu, so this recommendation is no longer valid.)

-The opinions expressed here are the opinions of the author, and are not endorsed by ServiceNow or any other employer, company, or entity.
+The opinions expressed here are the opinions of the author.